-“I don’t speak fluent Italian.
-I have enough Italian to get by speaking all in present tense.
-But it is surprising how many Italians understand English when you speak slowly.
+“I don’t speak fluent Italian but I have enough to get by.
+It’s surprising how many Italians understand English when you speak slowly.”

 “My husband and I spent nine weeks of our honeymoon touring Italy on motorbike.
 We had a good connection with Italy and made friends quickly.”

-In their spare time the couple explores new places, dines out, and spends time with friends.
+In their spare time the couple explore new places, dine out, and spend time with friends.
 There are many expats in the area.

-“A few weeks ago we went to the housewarming party of an American friend who had bought a house here.
-This weekend we will be going to Umbria to see Australian friends who are over on holiday.”
+“Recently we went to the housewarming party of an American friend who had bought a house here.
+This weekend we will be going to Umbria to see friends who are over on holiday.”

-Living in rural Italy is easy on the pocketbook.
+Living in Italy is easy on the pocketbook…

 Going out for a meal is affordable, too.

-Peta is happy that their small businesses have enabled them to stay in Italy indefinitely and to become their own bosses.
+Peta is happy that their small businesses have enabled them to live in Italy indefinitely and to become their own bosses.

 “I love the freedom to choose to do what we want and to be flexible with our time.
 If I need to take time off, no one is asking why or how long or when I’ll be back to work,” says Peta.
 “It is very different from my experience in the corporate world.

-“For us, life here is as good as we imagine life gets.”
+“For us, life here in Italy is as good as we imagine life gets.”